 Human Subjects

 In home visits at 1, 3, 5, 7 and 9 weeks postpartum, 3 minutes of mother-infant face-to-face interaction were video-recorded.
 Infants were placed semi-reclined on a mat on the floor, and mothers sat opposite, leaning towards their infant.
 When the infants were calm and alert, and ready to engage, mothers were asked to interact with their infants as they would normally do.
 A camera filmed the infant’s face and upper body, and a reflection of the mother’s face and upper body in a mirror placed behind the infant; another mirror placed alongside the infant showed their face if they turned away from the camera.
+A total of 83 episodes of face-to-face interactions was observed and coded.

 Rhesus macaques

 Behavioural data were collected on mother-infant dyads housed in indoor-outdoor enclosures in social groups (one adult male, several females and offspring).
 All observations were made when animals were in the outdoor portion of their indoor-outdoor enclosures.
 Using focal animal sampling, we recorded mother-infant interactions occurring from the infant’s day of birth to 2 weeks.
-Each pair was filmed between 09:00 and 17:00 hours, one to two times per day, 3 days per week for 15 minute- sessions .
+Each pair was filmed between 09:00 and 17:00 hours, one to two times per day, 2 to 3 days per week for 15-minute sessions (for more details see Supplementary Table S2).
 In each 15-min session, we recorded all mother-infant interactions including face-to-face interactions.
 When a face-to-face interaction occurred, we identified the onset and offset of the interaction and coded it as described in the Coding section below.
 We discarded episodes of face-to-face interactions if either the infant’s or the mother’s face was not visible, as well as nursing episodes.
-A total of 64 episodes of face-to-face interactions was observed and coded.
+A total of 66 episodes of face-to-face interactions was observed and coded.

 Coding